Over 240,000 outages in Louisiana as Hurricane Laura tears through Gulf South

 With over 240,000 power outages in Louisiana and some parts of the state completely inaccessible due to storm damage, citizens are bracing for even more damage as the storm continues.

 Residents of the Capital City, though not bearing the brunt of the bad weather, haven't escaped the rain and wind.
-As of 11:30 a.m., Baton Rouge had over 5,000 power outages.
+As of 11:30 a.m., Baton Rouge had about 5,000 power outages.

 The rain and the wind in beginning to pick up in the Baton Rouge area.
 We are right now on Dalrymple Drive underneath interstate and you can hear the wind and the rain. @WBRZ pic.twitter.com/ZNJdFjS6te— Nadeen Abusada (@NadeenAbusada) August 27, 2020